Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 Presence across listing platforms remains essential to any broker’s marketing mix.

-There is an abundance of listing platforms for commercial properties, but we’ve outlined some of the more popular ones in our list.
+There is an abundance of listing platforms for commercial properties, but we’ve outlined some of the more popular here.

 41. Commercial Search